ipeterov/convenient-rpc/README.md

                     "id": <id of the new task>
                 }
             Comment:
-                You must specify the "function" argument, others are optional.
+                You must specify the `function` argument, others are optional.

         request_answer/<id> GET
             Returns: